 1956: Kentucky legislators approve building a new medical center on the University of Kentucky campus.

-1957: The creation of a new hospital at a time when physicians are hard to come by is worsened with the realization that nurses, too, are in short supply.
-In Kentucky, only 13 schools offer hospital diploma programs.
-Combined, these programs graduate 297 nurses in 1957.
-Because of this drought, Dr. William R. Willard, founding dean of the Albert B. Chandler Medical Center and dean of the UK College of Medicine, proposes the idea of a College of Nursing.
+1957: Dr. William R. Willard, founding dean of the Albert B. Chandler Medical Center and dean of the UK College of Medicine, proposes the idea of a College of Nursing in response to the realization that nurses are in short supply.
 Dr. Willard’s college would offer two programs: one for high school graduates and one for registered nurses.

 1958: With the idea of the College of Nursing coming to fruition, Dr. Willard finds a dean in 35-year-old Dr. Marcia Allene Dake, a doctorate of education student at Columbia University’s Teachers College.
 She becomes the youngest nursing school dean in the nation.

-1960: In May of 1960, the College of Nursing enrolls the 35 women who will come to make up the first class.
+1960: In May of 1960, the College of Nursing enrolls 35 women who comprise the first class.
 Of these women, five are registered nurses, while the remaining 30 are just beginning their education.
-These women encounter many of the same rules UK students in the College of Nursing do today: white shoes, no nail polish and no flashy jewelry.
+At the time, this was the only undergraduate program at UK to have a selective admissions policy.

 1964: The College of Nursing graduates its first class.
-As an established part of the University of Kentucky Medical Center, the college is now offering not only an undergraduate program, but also a continuing education program and the successful associate degree programs.
+As an established part of the University of Kentucky Medical Center, the College is now offering not only an undergraduate program, but also a continuing education program and associate degree programs.

-1965: The College of Nursing is granted full accreditation from the National League for Nursing (NLN).
-With the expanding reach of the College of Nursing and the success of additional associate degree programs, Dr. Dake begins creating a graduate program within the College of Nursing.
-Her hope is the graduate program will eventually produce nurses with the qualifications to become professors.
+1965: Dr. Dake receives a telegram announcing full accreditation for the College of Nursing from the National League for Nursing (NLN).
+With the expanding reach of the College of Nursing and the success of additional associate degree programs, Dr. Dake begins creating a graduate program within the College of Nursing with the hope of eventually producing nurses with the qualifications to become professors.

 1971: Dr. Dake resigns as dean of the College of Nursing.
 During her tenure, she and her colleagues helped establish a new curriculum that spread nationwide during the 1960s and 1970s.
 By the time Dr. Dake resigns, enrollment in the College of Nursing has grown nearly 350 percent, from 35 women in 1964 to 512 undergraduate students in 1971.

-1975: The College of Nursing establishes nursing programs at Hazard Community College and Kentucky Wesleyan College in Owensboro in hopes of making nursing education accessible to nontraditional and rural students.
+1975: Construction for the new College of Nursing building begins across from UK HealthCare on Rose Street.
+The College establishes nursing programs at Hazard Community College and Kentucky Wesleyan College in Owensboro in hopes of making nursing education accessible to nontraditional and rural students.

 1979: Dr. McKenna proposes the discontinuation of the baccalaureate program to focus solely on training registered nurses.
 However, the plan is not successful, and the original basic baccalaureate program is reinstated in May 1981.